enfeizhan/LLMDataEngineer/README.md

 For this experiment, we purchased credit from OpenAI for the usage of API for model gpt-4o and gpt-4o-mini.
 In the API calls, the system message as in the prompt notifies what the model should do with the user input that follows the system message in the prompt.

-Exam questions can be found in the folder [examQuestions](examQuestions/).
+Exam questions can be found in the folder [examQuestions/](examQuestions/), which encompasses exams for:
+* AWS Data Engineer Associate
+* GCP Professional Data Engineer
+* Azure DP-900 Data Fundamentals
+* Azure DP-203 Data Engineer Associate

 As you would see in the later section that this experiment runs against 190 questions, the framework library Langchain is employed to prompt the model by programmatically hitting the API looping through all the questions.